-Service users: Service users are defined under Financial Services (Banking Reform) Act 2013 as those who use, or are likely to use, services provided by payment systems.
+Service users: Service users are defined under Financial Services (Banking Reform) Act 2013 as those who use, or are likely to use, services provided by payment systems and is not limited to a specific group of users.
+Service users will include - banks who use payment services provided by other institutions; businesses; retailers; charities; government and consumers.